-Applications for AINSE 2019 Winter School are now closed.
+Applications for AINSE 2020 Winter School are now closed for 2020.

-The Australian Institute of Nuclear Science and Engineering (AINSE Ltd) is offering two scholarships to nominated USC students to attend the 2019 AINSE Winter School on applications of nuclear techniques.
+The Australian Institute of Nuclear Science and Engineering (AINSE Ltd) is offering one scholarship to nominated USC students to attend the 2020 AINSE Winter School on applications of nuclear techniques.

 The scholarship is open to all senior undergraduate students to whom a knowledge of nuclear analysis techniques would be of interest.
 Such techniques have applications in areas ranging from agriculture to zoology, including physics, chemistry, biology, environmental science, geography, geology, and archaeology.
 The Winter School provides an ideal opportunity for students in their final year of undergraduate STEM studies to explore potential options for future research projects and meet potential collaborators.